jigrullon/learn-cicd-starter/README.md

-#this is for the PR chapter
+#this is for the PR

 # learn-cicd-starter (Notely)